 There’s a measure in our setup to prevent discovery of your usernames by preventing scans of ‘/?author=N’, the oEmbed API, the WordPress REST API, and WordPress XML Sitemaps.

 However we’ve noticed a small increase in password reset activity to firstname.lastname@example.org

 We know these are not authentic password resets as the IP addresses are not local and in quite a number of the cases the email address info@ simply doesn’t exist.

 As far as we know no harm can arise … but if you are concerned, or think you have done something you’d rather not have, drop us a line and we can take a look.

-- If you use a simple password, ensure you change it for a hard to guess one.
+- If you use a simple password, or haven’t changed it since you first set it – ensure you change it for one that is harder to guess;

-- Use your browser’s password manager to store passwords.
+- Use your browser’s password manager (or a third party tool) to store passwords.